 function MainController($scope, googleChartApiPromise){

-// Setup bindable objects
+// Setup bind-able objects

 $scope.chart = {};

-// Run function to initlize controller
+// Run function to initialize controller

 init();